PROFILE

 Maryland.

 Cities: Capital--Malabo.
-Other cities--Bata
+Other

-(also capital of Littoral province on the
+cities--Bata (also capital of Littoral

 Terrain: Varies.
 Bioko Island is volcanic, with

-three major peaks of 9,876 feet, 7,416 feet and
+three major peaks of 9,876 feet, 7,416 feet, and

 6,885 feet.
 Behind the coastal plain, the